Azure/ResourceModules/docs/wiki/The library - Module design.md

 A **CARML module** consists of

 - The Bicep template deployment file (`deploy.bicep`).
-- One or multiple template parameters files (`*parameters.json`) that will be used for testing, located in the `.parameters` sub-folder.
+- One or multiple template parameters files (`*parameters.json`) that will be used for testing, located in the `.parameters` subfolder.
 - A `readme.md` file which describes the module itself.

 A module usually represents a single resource or a set of closely related resources.
 For example, a storage account and the associated lock or virtual machine and network interfaces.
 Modules are located in the `arm` folder.